An Introduction to RegEx

 A typical email address has five main components:

-- A unique username within the domain.
-It can contain special characters (
+• A unique username within the domain.
+It can contain special characters (_, -, .) and/or alphanumerical characters.

-separator. - A top-level domain name (assumed to be
+• A top-level domain name (assumed to be .com in all instances).

 Since we have multiple components, we’ll create three named captured groups (username, domain name, and top-level domain name), enclosed by a named captured supergroup.
 This makes sense if our client would like to perform analyses on a more granular level, plus it keeps things organized: